-The FOR/TO/STEP/NEXT loop statement is deemed as fixed step loop.
+The FOR TO STEP NEXT loop statement is deemed as fixed step loop.
 See below that prints number one to ten:

+'''

-''' for i = 1 to 10 step 1
+FOR i = 1 TO 10 STEP 1

+PRINT i

-print i
+NEXT i

-next i '''
+'''

-The STEP segment is optional if the increment number is one.
-The loop variable after NEXT is optional if it is associated with the associated FOR layer.
+The STEP segment is optional if the increment is one.
+The loop variable after NEXT is optional if it is associated with the closest FOR segment.

-MY-BASIC supports loop on collections by using FOR/IN/NEXT statements.
-It's able to iterate a list or a dictionary in this way.
+MY-BASIC supports loop on collections by using FOR IN statement as well.
+It's able to iterate a list or a dictionary.
 The loop variable is assigned with the value of the element which an iterator is currently pointing to.
-For example, this counts one to five:

-''' for i in list(1 to 5)

-print i;

-next '''

-Sometimes, we don't know how many times a loop should repeat.
-Variable step loops are quite essential for this purpose.
-There are two kinds of variable loops in MY-BASIC, WHILE/WEND and DO/UNTIL loops.
-See the code below:
+For example:

 '''

-a = 1

-while a <= 10

-print a

-wend
+FOR i IN LIST(1 TO 5)

+PRINT i;

+NEXT

 '''

+Sometimes, we don't know how many steps a loop would repeat.
+For this reason, variable step loops are quite essential.
+There are two kinds of variable loops in MY-BASIC, WHILE WEND and DO UNTIL loops.
+See the code below:

+''' a = 1

+WHILE a <= 10

+PRINT a

+WEND '''